WTO approves European tariffs on Boeing jets and other U.S. goods

 Settlement of this long-running dispute over airplane manufacturing subsidies is mired in legal, bureaucratic and political complications.

-The industry person on the U.S. side of the dispute said U.S. Trade Representative Robert Lighthizer will insist that the WTO has no basis to approve the EU tariffs.

-That approval is based on a March 2019 WTO decision that Washington state’s business & occupation tax breaks were illegal — even though the Washington state Legislature eliminated that specific tax break this year.
+Tuesday’s approval of tariffs against the U.S. is based on a March 2019 WTO decision that Washington state’s business & occupation tax breaks for Boeing were illegal — the specific tax break the state Legislature eliminated in March.

 However, for proceduralreasons, the WTO panel that approved the tariffs couldn’t take that into account because the separate appellate panel that decides if the U.S. is now in compliance hasn’t been able to rule on this update to the situation.